bruteForceBilly/hyf-m1-hw-automation/index.md

 When incorrect basic HTML markup

 ### Explanation
-It can take a while before one gets use to how the skeleton of an HTML document should look like.
+It can take a while before one gets used to how the skeleton of an HTML document should look like.
 A tip is to read a lot of other HTML documents of github (here is one good example: https://github.com/mrmrs/html/blob/master/index.html)

 #### Examples

 -- Make sure that your HTML Document has a `<title>` tag

--- When using list prefer using the unordered list element `<ul>`  and make sure it wraps you  `<li>` list elements as children.
+-- When using lists, prefer using the unordered list element `<ul>`  and make sure it wraps your  `<li>` list elements as children.

--- Make sure you sure sticking to using one way of assigning your CSS to your HTML document.
+-- Make sure you stick to using one way of assigning your CSS to your HTML document.
 For example if your are importing your css via a link tag in your HTML head like so:

      <head>
     	 <link rel="stylesheet" href="style.css">